sprintertech/sprinter-stash-contracts/COVERAGE.md

 - ✅ **Check 2:** Your coverage is >= main's baseline (proves coverage didn't drop)

 **If CI fails:**
+- **"No coverage-baseline.json found in PR"** → You forgot to commit the baseline file.
+Run steps 2-4 above and push.
+- **"coverage-baseline.json is not valid JSON"** → The baseline file is corrupted.
+Run `npm run coverage:update-baseline` and commit.
-- **"CI coverage doesn't match PR baseline"** → You forgot step 2-4 above.
-Run them and push.
+- **"CI coverage doesn't match PR baseline"** → You forgot to update the baseline.
+Run steps 2-3 above and push.
-- **"Coverage decreased"** → Add more tests to improve coverage.
+- **"Coverage decreased"** → Add more tests to maintain or improve coverage.

 ### For Maintainers